Higher-rank graphs and the graded $K$-theory of Kumjian-Pask algebras: Invariance of graded -theory under some -graph moves

 \section{Invariance of graded $K$-theory under some $k$-graph moves}

-In \cite{HMPS}, some Morita invariant properties of Kumjian-Pask algebra e.g., being simple, semisimple and the graded Morita invariant property of being graded ideal simple are characterised via properties of the talented monoid that are preserved under $\mathbb{Z}^k$-monoid isomorphisms.
-It suggests that talented monoid may be a possible classifying invariant for certain Kumjian-Pask algebras up to graded Morita equivalence.
-In this section we gather further evidence in support of this by directly showing that the talented monoid remains isomorphic under certain \emph{moves} on $k$-graphs preserving graded Morita equivalence of Kumjian-Pask algebras.
+In \cite{HMPS}, some Morita invariant properties of Kumjian--Pask algebras, e.g., being simple, semisimple and the graded Morita invariant property of being graded ideal simple are characterised via properties of the talented monoid that are preserved under $\mathbb{Z}^k$-monoid isomorphisms.
+It suggests that talented monoid may be a possible classifying invariant for certain Kumjian--Pask algebras up to graded Morita equivalence.
+In this section we gather further evidence in support of this by directly showing that the talented monoid remains isomorphic under certain \emph{moves} on $k$-graphs preserving graded Morita equivalence of Kumjian--Pask algebras.

 Among the four moves introduced in \cite{EFGGGP}, we only focus on \emph{in-splitting} and \emph{sink deletion}.
-The other two moves namely, \emph{delay} and \emph{reduction} (see \cite{EFGGGP} to know how these works), in general, do not preserve the talented monoid.
+The other two moves, namely \emph{delay} and \emph{reduction} (see \cite{EFGGGP} to know how these work), in general, do not preserve the talented monoid.
 For example, if we consider $2$-graphs $\Sigma$, $\Lambda$ and $\Gamma$ with the following $1$-skeletons:

 then $\Lambda$ is the reduction of $\Sigma$ at the vertex $w$ and $\Gamma$ is obtained from $\Lambda$ by delaying the edge $f$.
-One can easily show that $T_\Lambda\cong \mathbb{N}$ whereas both $T_\Sigma$ and $T_\Gamma$ are isomorphic to $\mathbb{N}\oplus \mathbb{N}$.
-Since graded Morita equivalent rings have order isomorphic graded $K$-groups and hence isomorphic graded $\mathcal{V}$-monoids, the above example shows that the moves of reduction and delay may fail to preserve graded Morita equivalence of Kumjian-Pask algebras.
+One can easily show that $T_\Lambda\cong \mathbb{N}$, whereas both $T_\Sigma$ and $T_\Gamma$ are isomorphic to $\mathbb{N}\oplus \mathbb{N}$.
+Since graded Morita equivalent rings have order-isomorphic graded $K$-groups and hence isomorphic graded $\mathcal{V}$-monoids, the above example shows that the moves of reduction and delay may fail to preserve graded Morita equivalence of Kumjian--Pask algebras.